Podcast: Play in new window | Download (Duration: 40:57 — 56.3MB)

-The 1950s were called the “Happy Days”.
-The war was over.
-The economy was booming.
-The American Dream was in full swing.
+The 1950s were called the “Happy Days.”
+The war was over, the economy was booming, and the American Dream was in full swing.

-In 1957 it was estimated that one baby was being born every second.
+In 1957, it was estimated that one baby was born every second.
 The Lone Ranger was a hit TV show.
 Little boys acted out their mythical western adventures on stick horses.

 But the dream became a nightmare for two brothers in Texas.
-Their murders at the hand of their knife-wielding mother shocked the nation.
+Their murders at the hands of their knife-wielding mother shocked the nation.

 This is the story of how Annie Williams was supposed to spend the rest of her life in prison for dismembering her boys.